Atlantic.Net Blog

 The basic syntax to copy a file from the local system to the remote system is shown below:

-scp filename [email protected]:/directory/path
+scp filename user@remotehost:/directory/path

-For example, to copy a file named file1.txt from your local system to the remote system with IP address 192.168.1.100 inside /mnt directory, run the following command:
+For example, to copy a file named file1.txt from your local system to the remote system with IP address 192.168.1.100 inside the /mnt directory, run the following command:

 scp file1.txt [email protected]:/mnt/